On solvable compact Clifford-Klein forms: Proof of Theorem

 \subsection{The property $B\subset AN$ and completion of proof}

 In general, for the syndetic hull, the inclusion $B\subset AN$ does not hold.
-However, we will show that we may assume this in our context.
+However, we will show that we may assume this in our context, that is, when $B$ is a syndetic hull of a discrete solvable subgroup $\Gamma$ which acts properly and co-compactly on $G/H$.
 To do this, we need some preparations.
 Let $G$ be a real semisimple and connected Lie group with an Iwasawa decomposition $G=KAN$.
-Recall that an element $g\in G$ is called \begin{itemize} \item hyperbolic, if $g$ is conjugate to an element in $A$, \item unipotent, if $g$ is conjugate to an element in $N$, \item elliptic, if $g$ is conjugate to an element in $K$. \end{itemize} In what follows we will use the following facts from \cite{iw} (see Subsections 10.2-10.9 in this paper). \begin{lemma}[\cite{iw}] Each $g\in G$ has a unique decomposition
+Recall that an element $g\in G$ is called \begin{itemize} \item {\it hyperbolic}, if $g$ is conjugate to an element in $A$, \item {\it unipotent}, if $g$ is conjugate to an element in $N$, \item {\it elliptic}, if $g$ is conjugate to an element in $K$. \end{itemize} In what follows we will use the following facts from \cite{iw} (see Subsections 10.2-10.9 in this paper). \begin{lemma}[\cite{iw}] Each $g\in G$ has a unique decomposition

 where $a$ is hyperbolic, $u$ is unipotent and $c$ is elliptic.
 Moreover: \begin{itemize} \item $a,u$ and $c$ commute, \item $a,u,c\in\overline{\langle g\rangle}$, where $\overline{\langle g\rangle}$ denotes the Zariski closure of $\langle g\rangle$. \end{itemize} \end{lemma}